Promathia/aem-dispatcher-cookbook/readme.md

 ###### Apache 2.4, dispatcher module 4.3.3
 --------------------------------------------------------------------------------

 In order to deploy an AEM dispacher via docker execute the following steps

+'aem_dispatcher' folder contains default config files

+0) sunc current repository
 1) create in the working  folder another one and name it 'current_dispatcher_configs'
 2) create a folder 'cache' inside it (it will be matched with '...htdocs' one in container)
 3) copy and configure, if required, 'dispatcher.any' and 'httpd.conf' files from 'aem_dispatcher' to 'current_dispatcher_configs'